freakmaxi/kertish-dfs/head-node/README.md

 # Kertish DFS Head Node

-Head node is responsible to handle file system manipulation requests.
+Head node is responsible to handle file storage manipulation requests.
 Default bind endpoint port is `:4000`

 Head node keep the metadata of files/folders in mongo db and metadata stability is supported with Locking-Center